adrien-gueret/ludumjs/README.md

 **LudumJS** is indeed built with ES6 modules.
 As for today, all modern browsers support them, according to [caniuse](https://caniuse.com/#feat=es6-module).

-If you want your game to be playable on older browsers, you will need to pack your code with a tool like [webpack](https://webpack.js.org/) or [Parcel](https://parceljs.org/).
+If you want your game to be playable on older browsers, you will need to pack your code with a tool like [webpack](https://webpack.js.org/) or [Parcel](https://parceljs.org/)
+(but in this case you should probably install **LudumJS** via npm/yarn, see above).

 ## How to use it?